Bachelor of Arts in Development Economics: Career Path

 Course Outlines

-A Bachelor of Arts in Development Economics typically includes a combination of required core courses and elective courses.
+A Bachelor of Arts in Development Economics typically includes required core and elective courses.
 The specific course offerings may vary by institution, but the following is a general outline of the types of courses that may be included in the program:

 Core courses: